legalla/aos-websockets/README.md

 "<cx_username>" : Your username to connect to your CX device<br>
 "<cx_password>" : Your password to connect to your CX device<br>
 "<cx_ip>" : Your CX device's IP<br>
-"<slackbot_token>" : The token used to connect and send messages to your SlackBot<br>
+"<slackapp_token>" : The token used to connect and send messages to your SlackBot<br>